Skip to content

 A full working example for the material in this section is in the three-agent-chat-num.py script in the langroid-examples repo: examples/quick-start/three-agent-chat-num.py.

 Let us set up a simple numbers exercise between 3 agents.
-The Processor agent receives a list of numbers, and its goal is to apply a transformation to each number \(n\).
-However it does not know how to apply these transformations, and takes the help of two other agents to do so.
+The Processor agent receives a number \(n\), and its goal is to apply a transformation to the it.
+However it does not know how to apply the transformation, and takes the help of two other agents to do so.
 Given a number \(n\),

 • The EvenHandler returns \(n/2\) if n is even, otherwise says DO-NOT-KNOW.